KelvinMuthama/4pics_1word/README.md

 of the answer based on the following factors:
 1. **The LENGTH of the word**
 ```
-The longer the word the less the higher the probability of returning the
+The longer the word the higher the probability of returning the
 exact word.
 The reverse is true.
 ```